ExplicITConsulting/set-outlooksignatures.com/faq.en.md

 ## 35. How to disable the tagline in signatures?
-Set-OutlookSignatures automatically adds a tagline to signatures for mailboxes without a [Benefactor Circle](/benefactorcircle) license.
-You may also refer to the tagline as a footer message, nag text, outreach snippet, upgrade nudge, or reminder blurb.
+Set-OutlookSignatures appends a small, subtle attribution to signatures: 'Free and open-source [Set-OutlookSignatures](https://set-outlooksignatures.com)'

-Mailboxes with a Benefactor Circle license do not include this tagline.
+This unobtrusive text may also be called tagline, footer message, nag text, outreach snippet, upgrade nudge, or reminder blurb.

-To remove the tagline and unlock advanced features, consider upgrading to [Benefactor Circle](/benefactorcircle).
-See the linked page for details and business benefits.
+Signatures for mailboxes with a [Benefactor Circle](/benefactorcircle) license automatically remove this attribution.

 ### 35.1.
 Why the tagline?
 In the words of Markus Gruber, the creator of Set-OutlookSignatures:

 > Set-OutlookSignatures is my way of giving back to the community.
 Since it was first released in 2021 as a demonstrator showcasing the practical use of efficient Active Directory queries, many reusable code snippets have been added: Read about them in the FAQ '[What can I learn from the code of Set-OutlookSignatures?](#44-what-can-i-learn-from-the-code-of-set-outlooksignatures)'.
 >
 > Today, Set-OutlookSignatures is more than just a vehicle for demonstrating PowerShell techniques.
-It has grown into the most sophisticated and versatile free and open-source tool for managing email signatures and out-of-office replies.
+It has evolved into the most sophisticated and versatile free and open-source tool for managing email signatures and out-of-office replies.
 >
 > Developing and testing it has taken thousands of hours of spare time and considerable financial investment in cross-platform test environments.
 I intend to continue developing and maintaining Set-OutlookSignatures, and to keep its core free and open-source.
 >